R3v180/LoyalPyME/README.md

     - `cd backend && yarn install`
     - Configure the `.env` file completely (copy from `.env.example` and fill in).
     - `npx prisma migrate reset` (This will delete and recreate the database).
-    - `npx prisma db seed` (This will populate the database with a demo business, admin, customer, and sample LCo data).
+    - `npx prisma db seed` (This will populate the database with a demo business, admin, customer, and sample LCo/LC data).
     - `npx ts-node ./scripts/create-superadmin.ts` (This will create the global Super Admin user).
     - Run in two terminals:
       1.  `yarn dev:build` (or `npx tsc --watch`)